Bar Harbor, Maine is one of the most popular vacation destinations in New England.

 31. Wander through the Asticou Azalea Garden

-If you’re looking to get out of Bar Harbor for a bit, take a scenic drive over to Northeast Harbor for an afternoon at the Asticou Azalea Garden.
+For another fun day trip, take a scenic drive to Northeast Harbor for an afternoon at the Asticou Azalea Garden.

 This Japanese-style garden is full of azaleas, Japanese iris, rhododendron, and other beautiful flowers and trees.